For Individuals & Families

 Sober Coaching is a collaborative, strengths-based approach to getting sober, healthy, and to a better place in your life.

-Getting sober is no small feat, and every person comes to recovery with a different idea of what they want to achieve.
+Changing your relationship to alcohol and drugs is no small feat, and every person comes to recovery with a different idea of what they want to achieve.
 The role of a Sober Coach is to help you identify and design an individualized recovery plan that is going to work for you.

 When you hire a Sober Coach, you are working together to identify and design an individualized recovery plan – with your goals, your schedule, and a better life in mind.